 Section 16(a) of the Exchange Act requires that our officers and directors, and persons who beneficially own more than 10% of our common stock, file with the SEC certain reports, and to furnish copies thereof to us, with respect to each such person's beneficial ownership and changes in ownership of our equity securities.
 Due to the complexity of the SEC's reporting rules, our Legal Department undertakes to file such reports on behalf of our directors and executive officers and has instituted procedures to assist them with these obligations.
-Based on a review of the company's records and other information, we believe that all required reports by our directors and executive officers were filed on a timely basis in fiscal 2014.
-Subsequent to the end of fiscal 2014, due to an administrative oversight, each of Messrs.
-Campbell, Chubb, Grassmyer, Howard, Maidment and Pillow were four days late filing a Form 4 relating to the grant of performance-based restricted shares following our NC&G Committee's certification of fiscal 2014 results.
+Based on a review of the company's records and other information, except as otherwise noted in our 2015 proxy statement in connection with our 2015 annual meeting of shareholders, we believe that all reports required by our directors and executive officers were filed on a timely basis in fiscal 2015.